PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

 ## Current report

 !!! tip
-    This is a snapshot of templating compliance and Ally data available on DD/MM/YYYY.
-Data do not automatically update to reflect changes made to sites after this point.
+    The report is a snapshot of templating compliance and Ally data available on 06/05/2026.
+It does not automatically update to reflect site changes made after this point.

-The current report is available in the dashboard below, or you can [open the dashboard in a new window](https://datastudio.google.com/reporting/aeddd47e-f614-4a0f-aa48-1aa9dc1a3ab3/page/p_1oclt0g92d) (UoY only).
+The current report is available in the dashboard below (UoY only), including:

+- Page 1 - Templating & Ally: faculty overview
+- Page 2 - Templating: Faculty & department summary
+- Page 3 - Templating & Ally: Site details

+There are filters in the top bar and buttons to move between pages in the bottom right.

+To see detail more clearly, you can [open the dashboard in a new window](https://datastudio.google.com/reporting/aeddd47e-f614-4a0f-aa48-1aa9dc1a3ab3/page/p_1oclt0g92d).
+There is also use a bottom panel to open the report in full screen or navigate through pages.

 <iframe width="100%" min-width="600px" height="350px" src="https://datastudio.google.com/embed/reporting/aeddd47e-f614-4a0f-aa48-1aa9dc1a3ab3/page/p_1oclt0g92d" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>

-## Methodology
+## Report methodology

-The report performs a series of automatic checks against module content.
+The report performs a series of automatic checks against site content and compares this to the relevant departmental template.
 This produces two metrics which can be used to identify sites where the template (and therefore the Site Design Principles) may not be applied appropriately:

 <div class="grid cards show-bullets" markdown>